 I (reluctantly) would have to agree.
 If you always do what you’ve always done, you’ll always get what you’ve always gotten.

 It is only by taking chances that we’ve discovered new (read: more fun, more interesting) ways to do things and boost our readership at the same time.

-4. The more “evergreen” you write, the better.
+#4 – The more “evergreen” (not date-specific) your content is, the better.

-That’s huge when it comes to a site’s popularity and ranking in search engines.
+That’s huge when it comes to a site’s popularity and ranking in search engines — over time.